seanmheff/PiTorrent/Readme.md

 ```

-The underlying torrent client, rTorrent is also daemonized and can be configured with:
+rTorrent is also daemonized and can be configured with:
 ```bash
 sudo service rtorrent {start|stop|restart|force-reload}
 ```